acjackman/building_r_packages/README.md

 # FARs Analysis

-This package deals provides some simple analytics of the FARs data.
+This package deals provides some simple analytics of the US National Highway Traffic Safety Administration's Fatality Analysis Reporting System, which is a nationwide census providing the American public yearly data regarding fatal injuries suffered in motor vehicle traffic crashes.

 ## Installation